Our Favorite New York City Renovations to Date

 The owners’ home remodeling ideas included creating a large luxury kitchen within their loft space, which meant accounting for ceiling height, structural columns, and exposed plumbing when creating our design.
 We were able to do just that.
 We installed white Shaker cabinets, black matte accessories, a quartz counter top and backs plash,and wood flooring to update the space in a cohesive way.

 These and the rest of our favorite projects list are just some of what we show clients to help them articulate their own home remodeling ideas.
-To see more, or to learn more about how we can bring your interior design and renovation ideas to life, contact us today.
-Your project might might earn its own spot on our next top home renovations list!
+To see more, head to our portfolio of renovation Before + Afters.
+Or, to learn more about how we can bring your interior design and renovation ideas to life, contact us today.
+Your project might might earn a spot on our next top home renovations list.